Vilainiai Eldership

 Vilainiai Eldership (Vilainių seniūnija) is a Lithuanian eldership, located in the central-northern part of Kėdainiai District Municipality.

-Eldership was created in 2001, when Aristava Eldership and part of Kėdainiai City Eldership was merged.
+Eldership was created in 2001, as a result of the merging of Aristava Eldership and part of Kėdainiai City Eldership.

 Geography

 The territory of Vilainiai Eldership is located mostly in the Nevėžis Plain and the Nevėžis river valley.
-Relief is mostly flat, cultivated as agriculture lands.
-Eastern side is covered by forests.
+The relief is mostly flat and cultivated as agriculture lands.
+The eastern side is covered by forests.